20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 The surprising fight that follows shows many great martial skills from both Chen and his opponent (Jeremy Marinas).
 It’s a nice mix of traditional flashy kung-fu moves and ground-style MMA fighting.

-I just hope I’ll never have to do that for a job interview!
+I hope I’ll never have to do that for a job interview!

 12. Crouching Tiger, Hidden Dragon (2000).
 Bar Fight Scene.

-Crouching Tiger, Hidden Dragon by director Ang Lee popularized wire kung-fu (Wire Fu) with some epic fight scenes.
+Crouching Tiger, Hidden Dragon by director Ang Lee popularized wire kung fu (Wire Fu) with some epic fight scenes.
 Until this movie, wire-fu wasn’t seen much in action films.

-There are so many great fight scenes in Crouching Tiger, Hidden Dragon.
+There are so many great fight scenes in Crouching Tiger Hidden Dragon.
 And the supporting cast – not at least Hong Kong actors Michelle Yeoh and Chow Yun-fat – all have great fight scenes.

 But the bar fight scene where the young rebellious Jen (Ziyi Zhang) picks a fight with seasoned kung-fu masters is probably my favorite.